jojobear13/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.24.0 to 1.25.0](/patches_and_info/changelog_from_v1.24.md)

 v1.25.0
+- Game Boy Printer functions have been added, and they can be accessed from the normal PC
 - Fixed a bug where the no-battle bit in Mt.
 Moon area 3 won't clear if using dig/teleport/escape rope
 - Enhanced GBC color has been added to the extra options menu that colorizes the overworld to a further degree
 - Game now keeps the status of the gamma shader with the save on file